websitejunction/ebsco-drupal/README.md

 # EBSCO Drupal Technical Exam

 The project was created using [Composer](https://getcomposer.org/).

+You can see a live version [here](http://ebsco.willbermudez.com/) with the contrib Live Weather module on the left and the custom Weather Forecast on the right.

 Since I'd taken a lot of time to accomplish what I have, there were a few items I did not address yet: